Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

-We may divide the first sum on the right-hand side in \eqref{e:K-linear} into the contributions from small sets $X \in \cS_j$ and large sets $X \in \cC_j\setminus \cS_j$.
 Large sets are easier to handle because they lose combinatorial entropy under change of scale (reblocking), i.e., $|\cB_{j}(X)|$ will be significantly larger than $|\cB_{j+1}(\bar{X})|$.
 In renormalisation group terminology, they are \emph{irrelevant}.
 Small sets, on the other hand, require careful treatment.